S\'ark\"ozy's theorem in $\mathbb{F}_q[t]$ via the van der Corput property: Outline of the proof

 Now,

-Substituting our Fourier expansion for $u_P$ into this formula and combining terms, it is clear that $\beta(\lambda)$ is real and nonnegative, since the Fourier coefficients in the expansion of each $u_P$ are real and nonnegative.
-Also, upon inspection, we have
+Substituting our Fourier expansions for $u_P$ into this formula and combining terms, we see that $\beta(\lambda)$ is real and nonnegative, since the Fourier coefficients in the expansion of each $u_P$ are real and nonnegative.
+Moreover, upon inspection, we have